 Want to know how to never get sick?
 These tips will point you in the right direction.

-Every cold and flu season, we all do our best to stay healthy.
-But it can feel like no matter how early we get the flu shot or how often we wash our hands, we still come down with some sort of bug.
-So, what's the trick to avoiding illnesses this winter?
-We've rounded up some tips on how to never get sick from those who manage to achieve such a feat.
-Because who better is there to dole out health advice than those who are actually practicing what they preach?
-Read on for all the ways you can survive cold and flu season scot-free this year!
+Any time there's a bug going around, we all do our best to stay healthy.
+But it can feel like no matter how early we get the flu shot or how often we wash our hands, we still come down with something.
+And with the ongoing coronavirus pandemic taking a devastating toll across the globe, people are more concerned about getting sick than ever before.
+With that in mind, we've rounded up some tips from those people who somehow manage to always avoid illness.
+Because who better to dole out health advice than those who actually practice what they preach?
+Read on for all the ways you can increase your chances of successfully skirting common illnesses like cold and flu.

 Maintain a healthy diet.

 Thomas Edison wasn't just one of the smartest people who ever lived, but also one of the healthiest.
 His secret?
 Dieting.
 "People eat too much and drink too much.
-If the doctors would prescribe diet instead of drugs, the ailments of normal man would disappear," Edison said in an interview in 1929 (at 82 years old) about how to never get sick.
+If the doctors would prescribe diet instead of drugs, the ailments of normal man would disappear," an 82-year-old Edison said in a 1929 interview about how to never get sick.
 "Diet is the secret of my health."

 Eat plenty of garlic.

-In Stone's book, Sarnoff Mednick, PhD, the late director of the Social Science Research Institute at the University of Southern California who died at 87, credited never coming down with the common cold or the flu to napping.
-And if the "PhD" after his name isn't enough to convince you to doze off, this might: In 2017, researchers at University of Washington Medicine Sleep Center studied 11 pairs of identical twins and found that those with shorter sleep durations had weaker immune systems.
+In Stone's book, Sarnoff Mednick, PhD, the late director of the Social Science Research Institute at the University of Southern California who passed away at 87, credited never coming down with the common cold or the flu to napping.
+And if Mednick's impressive credentials don't convince you to get some solid shuteye, this might: In 2017, researchers at University of Washington Medicine Sleep Center studied 11 pairs of identical twins and found that those with shorter sleep durations had weaker immune systems.

 Always look on the bright side.